vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-faq.md

 > [!TIP]
 > Currently, shared mailboxes aren't supported in Attack simulation training.
 Simulations should target user mailboxes or groups containing user mailboxes.
 >
-> Distribution groups are expanded and the list of users is generated at the time of saving the simulation or simulation automation.
+> Distribution groups & Microsoft 365 groups are expanded and the list of users is generated at the time of saving the simulation, simulation automation or training campaign.

 ### Q: Are the limits for the number of simulations that can be deployed during a specific time interval?